Rwb3n/SF-Boxfresh-app/README.md

 So I’ll do this: I’ll go back.
 Back to BoxFresh Gardens, my old business, where I lost the game because I lacked systems, amongst other aspects.
 And I’ll rebuild it—not in the real world, but in Salesforce.
 Everything I think was missing, every blind spot, every inefficiency—I’ll attempt to fix it.

 If I had this back then, would I have survived?
 Maybe.
 That’s not the point.
-The point is, I’ll prove I can do what actually matters in this space: Design.
+The point is I’ll prove I can do what actually matters in this space.
+Design.
 Build.
 Solve.
 Execute.
 Get hired!

 ### Let's rewind for a moment...

 Back then I set out to build a life in the sun, hands in the earth, scaling from private gardens to high-end contracts.
 I recruited a team of workhorses who took me further than ever before, but my grip wasn’t strong enough.
 Systems failed, cracks widened, and I collapsed under the weight of my own ambition.

 This project is my autopsy, a reconstruction of what was missing—structured automation, resource control, and precision execution.
 My failures sharpened my insights, and now, this portfolio is proof of the value I might bring to ambitious teams in the Salesforce space.🚀